 Polyethylene tubing is a cost-effective range for the general purpose transfer of laboratory liquids.
 It exhibits some similar properties to PTFE tubing such as rigidity, but some reduced functionality which is reflected in the cost.
-For example, the working temperature range and environmental resilience is more confined than in PTFE tubing.
+For example, the working temperature range and environmental resilience is reduced compared to PTFE tubing.

 It is quite inert, having low impact on the fluids passing though it.
 This combined with its purity make it ideal for use in corrosive atmospheres or for food processing.
 The thin wall of Polyethylene tubing allows easy visual inspection of the contents and flow.
 Polyethylene is usually supplied as very small diameter tubing.